kleph/dcos-docs/1.10/installing/cloud/digitalocean.md

       Choose the DigitalOcean droplet size to use for the DC/OS Boot Server - default 4GB

     - dcos_cluster_name - the name of your DC/OS cluster - defaults to digitalocean-dcos

+    - dcos_master_count - Number of master to deploy - defaults to 3

     - dcos_agent_count - Number of private agents to deploy - defaults to  4